 If your college student seems to be struggling, there may be many reasons.
-One of the first steps in helping your student be more successful will be to help him determine the source of the difficulties.
+One of the first steps in helping your student be more successful will be to help them determine the source of the difficulties.
 This is not always obvious — especially to a parent who may be living at a distance.
-Even if you could identify the problem, it is important that your student be able to identify the source of difficulties for himself.
-Even more difficult than identifying the problem yourself may be helping your student see the problem.
+Even if you could identify the problem, it is important that your student be able to identify the source of difficulties Even more difficult than identifying the problem yourself may be helping your student see the problem.

 - Is your student falling victim to stress?
 We all feel stress on a daily basis.
 College students certainly experience their share of stress.
 The challenge is to recognize that not all stress is a bad thing, and to channel stress to work productively.
 The problem may not be the stress itself, but the attitude of being a victim of stress.

-- Is your student utilizing all of the means of support available to her?
+- Is your student utilizing all of the means of support available?
 Most colleges now provide many avenues of support for students.
 Academic support is available through tutoring and writing centers, residence life staff provides support for living situations, faculty advisors are available, fitness centers help with physical well being and counseling centers help students find balance.
 Help your student learn about the support available and take advantage of all that is offered.

 Whatever the issues facing your college student, exploring together will not only help your student, but may strengthen your relationship.
 Helping your student get out of their own way will help to smooth the path to success.